 The following functionality requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm Compiler 6 this floating-point model is disabled by default.
+To enable it, use the armclang command-line option - ffp-mode=full.

 C99 defines these functions as follows: